Name: desert rose (Adenium obesum).

-Desert rose is a succulent, but unlike most succulents, it doesn’t have swollen leaves.
+Desert rose is a succulent, but unlike most succulents, it doesn't have swollen leaves.
 Instead, it has a swollen, belly-like trunk known as a caudex, which acts as a moisture store.
 It more closely resembles a bottle tree or baobab than a typical succulent.
-As the plant ages, the caudex expands and may divide to form a buttress (see bonsai example below).
+As the plant ages, the caudex expands and may divide to form a buttress (see the bonsai example above).

 Its branches and stems look like those of a frangipani.
 Its leaves are smaller and mid-green.
 Desert rose flowers are very like those of oleander, allamanda and frangipani in shape.
 They have five equally sized and spaced petals surrounding a central yellow "eye" with each on its own short stem.
 Colour ranges from pink through to deep red, with many variations and combinations available.
 Flower size will depend on growing conditions, but is on average around 5cm across.